-- provides access to affordable technical, career and transfer education. - > awards Associate in Applied Science, Associate in Science, Associate in Arts Degrees; Advanced Certificates; and Certificates for credit instruction. - offers non-credit, customized courses and programs. - > offers post-secondary programs leading to employment in technical and other career fields. - provides opportunities for transfer to other post-secondary institutions. - > customizes and provides short-term education and training opportunities for Maine's employers. - encourages citizenship, leadership, ethical decision-making, and reliable problem solving and offers courses, activities and student services that reinforce those qualities. - > offers skills development in research, writing, reading, and critical thinking needed for continuous learning required in the modern world of work. - fosters personal and professional development of all employees. - engages proactively in partnerships with the communities and businesses served by the College.
+- -provides access to affordable technical, career and transfer education. - -awards Associate in Applied Science, Associate in Science, Associate in Arts Degrees; Advanced Certificates; and Certificates for credit instruction. - -offers non-credit, customized courses and programs. - offers post-secondary programs leading to employment in technical and other career fields. - -provides opportunities for transfer to other post-secondary institutions. - -customizes and provides short-term education and training opportunities for Maine's employers. - -promotes an evidenced-based, decision-making model to implement strategic interventions aimed at improving student success. - -encourages citizenship, leadership, ethical decision-making, and reliable problem solving and offers courses, activities and student services that reinforce those qualities. - -offers skill development in research, writing, reading, and critical thinking needed for continuous learning required in the modern world of work. - -fosters personal and professional development of all employees. - -engages proactively in partnerships with the communities and businesses served by the college.